mlewisno-oberlin/python-labs/lab03/README.txt

 Also, to use picture.py you need to install PIL(Python Image Library) first.

-For platforms other than Windows, you can pull PIL from
+For platforms other than Windows, you can download PIL from

 https://github.com/peter-fogg/pil-py3k/tree/master/PIL

+In the command line, go into your PIL folder, and then do "python setup.py install".

-If you are using Windows, a simpler way to install PIL will be to download from
+If you are using Windows, a simpler way to install PIL will be to use the .exe file from

 http://www.lfd.uci.edu/~gohlke/pythonlibs/#pil